kaaengine/kaa/docs/tutorial/part05.rst

 The bullet-enemy collision handling logic is rather self-explanatory.
 What's interesting is that we remove objects from the scene at the end of the function.
-Remember that when a :code:`delete()` is called on an object we can no longer use its properties (even if we only want to read them).
+Remember that when a :code:`delete()` is called on an object we can no longer use its properties, even if we only want to read them!

 Run the game and enjoy shooting at enemies with machine gun, blood splatters and bodies falling down :)